Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowFundamentals.md

 - Can get DAG context via variable called context???

 This module also included typical debugging stuff; just make sure to navigate to the logs of failed tasks as needed.

+## The Executor Kingdom

+### The Default Executor
+Airflow has different types of executors for specific types of needs which each define how tasks are executed (executing tasks in parallel, one by one, etc.).
+Behind the executors is a queue; the executor defines what system executes the tasks.

+The default executor is Sequential executor, which triggers tasks one by one in order based on the defined dependencies.
+This executor uses SQLite as its metadata DB which doesn’t allow multiple writes at the same time (meaning tasks cannot be executed in parallel).